steview-d/bookmarks/TESTING.md

 - `Create Account` button and `or log in here` link both take the user to the correct page.

 #### FAQ Page
-- The `Contact Form` button scrolls down past the FAQ section and on to the Contact Form.
 ##### FAQ Section
 - Clicking on the individual questions expands the container to show the answer.
 - When a question container opens to show the answer, any currently open containers are closed.